Lori Loughlin Heads Off To Church Alone As Divorce Rumors Circulate

 — Matt Erspamer (@erspamer_matt) September 8, 2019

 Meanwhile, the prosecution team has recommended only one month behind bars for Huffman, who admitted to paying $15,000 to have her daughter, Sophia Macy’s SAT scores corrected.
-In addition she’d pay a $20,000 fine, spend a year on probation, and be required to do 250 hours of community service.
-Of course, Huffman’s legal team has been fighting for her to be sentenced to no jail time at all and only community service work with at risk youth.
+In addition, she would have to pay a $20,000 fine, spend a year on probation, and be required to do 250 hours of community service.
+Huffman’s legal team has been fighting for her to be sentenced to no jail time at all and only community service work with at-risk youth.
 However, the sentence she’s facing is still being considered very light by the public.

 Huffman wrote a letter to the judge presiding over her case and explained her reasoning for engaging in the crime.
 She claimed she worried that her daughter would miss out on a chance of pursuing theater if she didn’t score higher on the math section of her SAT exams.